Marj: History

 According to most archeologists, Marj marks the site of the ancient city of Barca, which, however, according to Alexander Graham, was at Tolmeita (Ptolemais).

 Marj grew around a Turkish fort built in 1842 and now restored.
 During the colonial dominance of Libya (1913–41), the town was called Barce and was developed as an administrative and market centre and hill resort.

-During World War II North African campaign, the 1st Field Regiment, Royal Australian Artillery won a battle for the region of Barce on 5 February 1941.
+During the North African campaign of World War II, the 1st Field Regiment, Royal Australian Artillery won a battle for the region of Barce on 5 February 1941.
 The regiment commemorates this battle by naming the facilities at its base at Enoggera as Barce Lines.

-From 1942–1943, the town was the capital of British-occupied Cyrenaica.
+From 1942 to 1943, the town was the capital of British-occupied Cyrenaica.

 Most of it was destroyed by a 5.6 earthquake on 21 February 1963, which killed some 300 people and injured 500 more.
 Major rebuilding was undertaken about 5 km from the old site, and was completed about 1970.